ya-yura/salatik/README.md

 ## License

-The Salad Delivery Project is released under the [MIT License](LICENSE).
+The Salad Delivery Project is released under the [GNU License](LICENSE).
 Feel free to modify, distribute, and use the code for your own purposes.

 ---